matt-ny/rscnn/README.md

-# rscnn
+# About
-This is a CNN framework based on RenderScript.
+This repo is a fork of chuanqi305's rscnn, a CNN framework based on RenderScript.

+The purpose of this repo is to demonstrate an implementation for deploying prebuilt detection models from Caffe (using MobileNetv1 + SSD) onto an Android device.

 ### Usage
 1. Download [MobileNet-SSD](https://github.com/chuanqi305/MobileNet-SSD) model.